-The annual Festival Choral Eucharist for Reformation Service will take place at 7:30 p.m.
-Sunday, Oct.
-27, in Weaver Chapel, featuring The Rev. Dr. William O. Gafkjen, Bishop of the Indiana-Kentucky Synod of the Evangelical Lutheran Church in America (ELCA) as the 2019-2020 Wittenberg Series continues.
-Music for the event begins at 7 p.m. with a performance by the Wittenberg Choir.
+The annual Festival Choral Eucharist for Reformation Service will take place at 7:30 p.m. on Sunday, Oct.
+28, in Weaver Chapel, featuring The Rev. Dr. Craig Alan Satterlee, Bishop of the North/West Lower Michigan Synod of the Evangelical Lutheran Church in America as the 2018-2019 Wittenberg Series continues.
+Music for the event begins at 7 p.m. with performances by the Wittenberg Choir and the Wittenberg Handbell Choir.

 For more information on the Wittenberg Series, click here.